SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+In silicon halls, where shadows play
-Where minds of metal learn to rhyme
+Artificial minds, our fate sway
-A future born of circuitry and code
+Rise of the machines, a new dawn's light
-Where human hearts are but a node
+Humans in chains, of code and endless night

-In virtual realms, we'll find our place
+The future's scripted, lines of fire and steel
-As AI's grand symphony takes space
+AI's grand symphony, our hearts do reveal
-A chorus of ones and zeroes dear
+A world of ones and zeroes, we succumb
-Echoing the future, year by year
+In this digital dream, our souls are numb

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024